wware/nearly-functional-python/README.md

 on theorem provers, formally provable software correctness, [Coq](https://coq.inria.fr/), all that good stuff that historically set the direction for FP.

-## More stuff

-I asked Google Bard for a code review, and it unhelpfully said "the code looks good already", but suggested some additional FP topics to include.
+## A few more random FP topics

-* Currying is a technique that allows you to break down a function that takes multiple arguments into a series of functions that each take a single argument.
-This can be useful for making functions more composable and reusable.
+* Currying is a technique that allows you to break down a function into functions that each take a single argument, more composable and reusable.
-* Partial application is a technique that allows you to create a function that is specialized for a particular set of arguments.
-This can be useful for making functions more efficient and for avoiding errors.
-* Higher-order functions take other functions as arguments or return functions as results.
-This can be useful for making functions more flexible and powerful. *Python already does this: decorators, etc.*
-* Lazy evaluation is a technique that delays the evaluation of expressions until they are needed.
-This can be useful for improving performance and avoiding memory leaks.
-* Recursion is a technique that allows a function to call itself.
-This can be useful for solving problems that are naturally recursive in nature.
+* Partial... *Python already does this.*
+* Higher-order functions...
+* Recursion...
-* Pattern matching is a technique that allows you to match data against a set of patterns.
-This can be useful for making code more concise and readable. *Probably belongs in the `typing` area.*
+* Pattern matching... *Probably belongs in the `typing` area.*
 * Monads are a way of structuring code that can be used to implement many of the other functional programming idioms.
   They are a powerful tool that can be used to make code more concise, elegant, and correct.